schafric/MFF-NSWI041/1/seminar-work.md

 ##### 5. Planner can schedule subjects manually

 Planner can create schedule sheets according to the studying plan for current term.
+Planner has a subject from studying plan he needs to schedule.
+He fills in a capacity, thus creating schedule sheet with unique ID.
+Capacity of various subjects may differ, lectures will usually have greater capacity than tutorials.
+Schedule sheets don´t need to be scheduled immediately and may be created at any time.

 ```plantuml
 @startuml